Do you know what a digital marketing funnel is? Or how you can set up one to measure your digital marketing goals and customer purchase journeys?

 Beyond this, you may also want to encourage your best customers to become your Word Of Mouth (WOM) advocates, especially on social media.
 You can start by giving them a small incentive (eg discounts off purchases) to involving them in designing your product.
 Read 9 Ways to Build Relationships on Social Media to further learn how you can socialise your digital marketing efforts.

-Marketing Funnel Metrics & Analytics
+Digital Marketing Funnel Metrics & Analytics

 Learned to attract your target audiences, turn them into leads, and convert them to customers and advocates?
 Good!